-We will probably never be able to shake the nickname of “Mormons” and for that reason Elder Ballard also taught:
+We may never be able to shake the nickname of “Mormons” but as President Nelson pointed out:

 Now, you may be asking yourself, “‘More good‘, is that proper grammar?”
 Well, its not, but it is derived from an article that was purported to have been written by the Prophet Joseph Smith.
 Wikipedia explains: